How to Create and Test a Workflow

 Step 7: Grant Access

-Once you’re confident that the workflow is functioning correctly and securely, you can grant access to others.
+Once you are confident that the workflow is functioning correctly and securely, you can grant access to others.

-1. Enable the Workflow: If the workflow was disabled during testing, enable it.
+Enable the Workflow: If the workflow was disabled during testing, enable it in Workflow Settings.

 Best Practices for Permissions and Privacy

-• Regular Reviews: Periodically review permissions to ensure they are still appropriate.
+Regular Reviews: Periodically review permissions to ensure they remain appropriate as your team and processes evolve.

-• Audit Trails: Use Willow360’s file history and audit trails to monitor who accessed and modified documents.
+Audit Trails: Use Willow360's file history to monitor what happened to each document, when, and by whom.

 Creating and testing a workflow in Willow360 before granting access to others ensures that your processes are efficient, secure, and reliable.
 By following these steps and best practices, you can confidently deploy workflows that enhance productivity while maintaining control over permissions and privacy.